 I wouldn’t say that choosing a domain name is complicated but there are some points to consider.
 And once the choice is made, you will be stuck with your domain name for a while.

-Yes, it is possible to change in the future but it’s lots of hassle.
+Yes, it is possible to change in the future but it’s a lot of hassle.
 Also, it may affect your search engine rankings and your brand.
 So it’s not something you want to have to go through.

 This post will provide you with some tips to choose a good domain name before you create your website.